Describe A Time When You Forgot Something Important: IELTS Speaking Cue Card

 Follow up questions

-How did you feel when you realized you forgot the task?
+How did you feel after forgetting the important task?

-What steps did you take to resolve the conflict with your family?
+How did the conflict affect your relationship with your family?

 Practice other cue cards